 The court agreed with the Motion Judge, finding no error was made in his analysis, and as a result, the father’s appeal was dismissed.
 The child will continue to live in Canada with his mother.

-Contact the Family Lawyers at Howie Johnson Barristers & Solicitors in Windsor for assistance with Child Relocation Matters
+Contact the Family Lawyers at Johnson Miller Family Lawyers in Windsor for assistance with Child Relocation Matters

 If you are a recently separated parent, you might have questions about where your child or children will live, particularly if the other parent has or intends to move to another province or country.
-To speak with an experienced family law lawyer about matters related to relocation or any other family law matter, reach out to the team at Howie Johnson Barristers & Solicitors.
+To speak with an experienced family law lawyer about matters related to relocation or any other family law matter, reach out to the team at Johnson Miller Family Lawyers.
 We can be reached online or by phone at 519-973-1500.
 We serve clients in Windsor, Essex Country, and the surrounding region.